Simon-Brandt/ShellArgparser/docs/src.md

 ```
 <!-- </include> -->

-The tiny change of the prefix for the `fgcA` compound argument made our whole attempt fail: Since `var_3` is not a flag, we can't use the boolean negation, here, and thus the argparser yields an error.
+The tiny change of the prefix for the `fgcA` compound argument made our whole attempt fail: Since `var_3` is not a flag, we can't use the boolean negation, here, and thus the Argparser yields an error.
 So, although specifying `+fg` is no problem, the merged `c` makes the parsing fail.
-Were `g` also defined to accept a value, the argparser would have reported the error already here, since the following `cA` would have been seen as value to the option `+g`.
+Were `g` also defined to accept a value, the Argparser would have reported the error already here, since the following `cA` would have been seen as value to the option `+g`.
 This shows that care should be taken when merging option names.
 <!-- </section> -->

 <!-- <section file="tutorial/argparser_invokation.md"> -->
 ### 3.2.
 Argparser invokation

-Now that you have seen how the argparser serves in parsing and interpreting the command-line arguments given to your script, it's time to explain what you need to do to employ the argparser in your script.
+Now that you have seen how the Argparser serves in parsing and interpreting the command-line arguments given to your script, it's time to explain what you need to do to employ the Argparser in your script.
 As promised, here's the code of `try_argparser.sh` again.
 You can cover it if you already read it above (and memorize the lines of code&hellip;).

 <details open>